 Adding a 3D background to your prezi is simple—under the “Themes” menu, click “Customize Current Theme…”, then open the “Advanced” toolbar and click the 3D Background “Edit” button.
 Then, you can upload (or drag-and-drop) up to three images to create your backgrounds.
 For the best results, make sure you use images that are at least 3,000 pixels wide—images that are smaller than this might become pixelated when you zoom into them, which can be distracting and make your prezi look sloppy.
 At the same time, if your image is too large, it will cause your prezi to load slowly; try to stick with .jpg images that are between 1 and 2 MB.

 One thing to remember is that your backgrounds are meant to remain in the background—that is to say, they shouldn’t overshadow your content.
-Avoid using overly busy or distracting backgrounds, and try using shapes or the highlighting feature to make your content more legible.
+Avoid using overly busy or distracting backgrounds, and try using shapes or the highlighter to make your content more legible.
 You should also avoid placing content within the transition space between two background images—keep zooming until only one background image is visible before placing your content on the canvas.

 When used correctly, this feature can make your presentations more rich, engaging, and attention-grabbing to your audience—so let’s take a look at some of the ways you can make 3D backgrounds work for you.